Quantifying Individual Risk for Binary Outcomes: A Novel Sensitivity Analysis Method for

-Last but not the least, adept and skilled practitioners are often capable of offering rough ranges for $\rho(x)$ or, at the very least, determining its sign in real-world applications, as illustrated in Section \ref{sec3-2} with concrete examples.
-Thus, it is practical to investigate the sensitivity of $\text{FNA}(x)$ with respect to $\rho(x)$.
+Last but not the least, adept and skilled practitioners are often capable of offering rough ranges for $\rho(x)$ or, at the very least, determining its sign in real-world applications, as illustrated in Section \ref{sec3-2} below with concrete examples.
+Thus, it is useful to investigate the sensitivity of $\text{FNA}(x)$ with respect to $\rho(x)$.